fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 * **Overhead** is work that a sequential program does not need to do.
 Creating, initializing, and destroying threads adds overhead, and may result in a slower program.
 Using thread pools may reduce the overhead somewhat.
 * **Non-parallelizable computation**:  Some things can only be done sequentially.
+  * **Amdahl's law**
+    * states that *the speedup of a program using multiple processors in parallel computing is limited by the time needed for the sequential fraction of the program*
-  * **Amdahl's law** states that if 1/S of a computation is inherently sequential, then the computation can be speeded up by at most a factor of S. For example, if 1/5 of a computation must be done sequentially and 4/5 can be done in parallel, then (assuming unlimited parallelism with zero additional overhead) the 4/5 can be done "instantaneously", the 1/5 is not speeded up at all, and the program can execute 5 times faster.
+    * in other words, it states that if 1/5 of a computation is inherently sequential, then the computation can be speeded up by at most a factor of S. For example, if 1/5 of a computation must be done sequentially and 4/5 can be done in parallel, then (assuming unlimited parallelism with zero additional overhead) the 4/5 can be done "instantaneously", the 1/5 is not speeded up at all, and the program can execute 5 times faster.
   * **Idle processors**: Unless all processors get exactly the same amount of work, some will be idle.
 Threads may need to wait for a lock, processes may need to wait for a message.
 * **Contention for resources**: Shared state requires synchronization, which is expensive.